Skip to main content

 Severe GERD symptoms or ulcers may be a sign of gastrointestinal cancer in some people.
 Additional testing and monitoring may be needed for people who don’t respond to treatment with a PPI or H2 blocker.

 Unlike famotidine, omeprazole and other PPIs can increase the risk of osteoporosis and bone fractures when used long-term.
-In addition, omeprazole use, especially in a hospital setting, may lead to an increased risk of Clostridium difficile-related diarrhea and other adverse effects.
-One study found that proton pump inhibitors are associated with greater risks of serious adverse effects like pneumonia and C. diff infections in critically ill patients.
-The study took data from 71 hospitals and compared the safety of PPIs and H2-blockers.
+In addition, omeprazole use, especially in a hospital setting, may lead to an increased risk of Clostridium difficile-related diarrhea.
+One study found that proton pump inhibitors are associated with greater risks of serious adverse effects, like pneumonia and C. diff infections, when compared to H2 blockers in critically ill patients.

 Overall, omeprazole tends to have more warnings and precautions associated with it compared to famotidine.
 Consult a healthcare provider about other possible safety concerns with H2 blockers and PPIs.